 Partner with a company like CD & Power that can help you with every step along the way.
 At the outset, we will evaluate your needs and help identify the right type, size, and brand of generator.
 Next, we will work with you to smoothly get through the regulatory hurdles specific to your location, and select reputable contractors to execute the work.
 Once it’s installed, we can train your team to properly monitor the generator’s maintenance and performance so it remains ready to do its job for years to come.

 Most importantly, we stock a large supply of portable generators for you to rent in the event of a power outage.
 Just remember, the demand for rentals is at an all-time high.
 Contact us at (866) 468-7697 to assess your needs, make a plan, and reserve the right size generator for your site.
-Visit this post to learn about how PG&E power shut-off plans affected us in 2020.
+Learn about PG&E power shut-off policy and how to address it in your backup power plans.